 A minimum of 30 days is required between submission of the written dissertation to the dissertation committee and the scheduling of the dissertation defense.
 The oral and public defense of the dissertation is a formal examination required by the Graduate Division and supervised by the dissertation committee.
 The intent of the defense is to present to the university community a summary of the dissertation and to answer any questions regarding the research.
-The defense must be publicly advertised and is open to all students and faculty.
+There are two types of defenses: a closed defense (with only committee members) and an open defense.
+An open defense must be publicly advertised and is accessible to students, faculty, and the public.
+Defenses may be held in person or in a hybrid format.
 To schedule a defense and arrange for advertisement, students must confirm that the dissertation committee agrees that the student is ready to defend, and then contact the GAA.
 The defense should not be scheduled during finals week, on quarter breaks, or over the summer.
 All committee members must attend the defense.
 Traditionally, the dissertation defense must be held on a single day.
 In addition, please check with the GAA and Graduate Division as rules for remote participation during a dissertation defense are in flux.
-Results of the defense are reported to Graduate Division via the Report on Final Examinations for the Degree of Doctor of Philosophy.
+Results of the defense are reported to Graduate Division via the online form, Report on Final Examinations for the Degree of Doctor of Philosophy.
 Based on the student's performance on the defense, the faculty will recommend: